Indirect tax: The development of indirect taxes

 After the financial crisis, the governments of many countries still have strong funding needs.
 Whether it is financing the economic stimulus plan or gradually making up for the funding gap caused by the economic shock, indirect taxes have proven to be the first choice for income generation for many years and will continue to be so in the future.
 The large number of advocates who promote the shift from direct to indirect taxes can explain this trend, such as the International Monetary Fund (IMF), the Organization for Economic Cooperation and Development (OECD), and the European Commission.
-Some international studies have shown that value-added tax (VAT) has the least impact on economic growth, while corporate income tax has a negative impact on economic growth.
+Some international studies have shown that value-added tax (VAT) has the least effect on economic growth, while corporate income tax has a negative effect on economic growth.

 Another important reason for this sustained development is that in the context of international tax competition and economic weakness, it is not allowed to levy more and more corporate or personal income taxes.
 Indirect taxes, by definition, are borne by consumers, do not depend on profits, and are limited by the economic situation.
 Indirect taxes mainly generate more income in three ways: